HarlanBrothers/colab/README.md

 **Watermarker** is earier to use.
 It now includes automatic download and formatting options.

-**Customizable Watermarker** supercedes "Watermark."
+**Customizable Watermarker** supercedes "Watermarker."
 It is redesigned and now has multiple formatting options including text transparency.